by Dr. Bill Rawls

 But chronic stress — a pervasive problem in a world ruled by global commerce and a 24/7 workday mentality — basically signals to the body that you’ve got a tiger hot on your heels all day long.
 No surprise, this compounds the problems associated with leaky gut.

 Chronic stress decreases the production of serotonin, a feel-good chemical that’s also important for peristalsis (the movement of food materials through the intestinal tract).
 As a result, food materials are left to sit in the stomach and intestinal tract, creating more opportunity for lectins, gluten, and carbs to wreak more havoc.

 3. Gut-Disrupting Toxins

 Toxins can enter the body via three routes.
-There are those we ingest, including artificial pesticides and herbicides and mycotoxins from mold spores that grow on food.
+There are those we ingest, including artificial pesticides, herbicides, and mycotoxins from mold spores that grow on food.
 And there are those that make their way into our system through the air we breathe or through our skin, namely petroleum residues that come from driving cars, creating plastics, mining, and chemical plants.

-Then there are certain pharmaceutical drugs.
-Antibiotics are a key one: They disrupt our microflora and the biofilms (mucus layers filled with beneficial microbes) that protect the lower intestine and large colon, according to findings in the journal BMC Gastroenterology.
+Then, there are certain pharmaceutical drugs.
+Antibiotics are a key one: They alter our microflora and the biofilms (mucus layers filled with beneficial microbes) that protect the lower intestine and large colon, according to findings in the journal BMC Gastroenterology.
 Other drugs that play a similar role in leaky gut include nonsteroidal anti-inflammatories like ibuprofen (Advil, Motrin) and naproxen (Aleve), findings in the journal Gut reveal.

 Testing and Diagnostics for Leaky Gut